ldijkman/randomnerd_esp32_wifi_manager/Binary_4_ESP8266_4MB/readme.md

 - program Dip 567 to on
 - run / serial monitor Dip 56 on
 - or run = all dip off
+- - LED on this board is GPIO 14

 ---